blockchyp/blockchyp-go/README.md

 BlockChyp does have the ability to import gift card liability from conventional gift card platforms.
-Unfortunately, BlockChyp does not support activating cards on third party systems, but you can import your outstanding gift cards and customerSearch can swipe them on the terminals just like BlockChyp's standard gift cards.
+Unfortunately, BlockChyp does not support activating cards on third party systems, but you can import your outstanding gift cards and customers can swipe them on the terminals just like BlockChyp's standard gift cards.

 No special coding is required to access this feature.
 The gateway and